Skip to content

 • Standard autotools (autoconf, automake) for the build system

-• pandoc (only when building from git, to format the man page)
+• pandoc to format the man page

 Build